RoodyHilaire/Retail-Solution-Analytics/README.md

 │
 └── README.md

-Pipeline Orchestration
+Pipeline Orchestration:
-The pipeline is controlled by a master Airflow DAG that triggers several sub-pipelines. sales_master_pipeline
+The pipeline is controlled by a master Airflow DAG, sales_master_pipeline, that triggers several sub-pipelines.

-This master pipeline orchestrates:
+This master pipeline orchestrates: sales_pipeline_raw, sales_pipeline_core,
--sales_pipeline_raw
--sales_pipeline_core
--sales_pipeline_marts
--data_quality_checks
+sales_pipeline_marts,
+data_quality_checks

 Each pipeline represents a logical stage of the data platform.

-Running the Project
+Running the Project:
 The orchestration environment is containerized.

 Start the system using Docker Compose: